-Table 7-3 reports some of the regression results for GE.
-Its estimated beta, which is the slope coefficient, is about 0.72.
-This means that GE's beta is less than the average beta of 1.0.
-Therefore, GE moves up and down, on average, by less than the same percent as the market.
-As with all regression results, 0.72 is just an estimate of beta, and not necessarily the true value of beta.
-Table 7-3 also shows the t statistic and the probability that the true beta is zero.
+Figure 24-7 shows a plot of GE's returns against the market's returns.
+We used the Excel regression analysis feature to estimate the regression.
+Table 24-3 reports some of the regression results for GE.
+Its estimated beta, which is the slope coefficient, is about 1.37.
+As with all regression results, 1.37 is just an estimate of beta, not necessarily the true value of beta.
+Table 24-3 also shows the t-statistic and the probability that the true beta is zero.
 For GE, this probability is approximately equal to zero.
 This means that there is virtually a zero chance that the true beta is equal to zero.
 Since this probability is less than 5%, statisticians would say that the slope coefficient, beta, is "statistically significant."
 The output of the regression analysis also gives us the 95% confidence interval for the estimate of beta.
-For GE, the results tell us that we can be 95% confident that the true beta is between 0.35 and 1.10.
+For GE, the results tell us that we can be 95% confident that the true beta is between 1.02 and 1.73.
 This is an extremely wide range, but it is typical for most individual stocks.
 Therefore, the regression estimate for the beta of any single company is highly uncertain.